 My consulting clients were typically 20-50 years older than I was… and some were 70 years older.
 Yet I never experienced a situation where a client questioned my credibility.
 Why?
 Because I had specialized expertise—and I was good at delivering that expertise to meet their needs.

 Working part-time, I offered web design, computer training, and computer troubleshooting services to businesses and individuals in the D.C. area.
 Primarily via word of mouth, I ultimately grew to ~20 clients.

 Over the years, I successfully raised my freelance rates from $12/hour to $75/hour.
-(After inflation, that’s ~$105/hour in 2019!)
+(After inflation, that’s ~$105/hour today!)
 I closed the company at age 22, when I took a full-time job in New York after college.